sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 There are over 2.38 billion active Facebook users every month.
 Somehow, Facebook can send a "Happy Birthday" message to every single person that has Facebook.
 When you think about it, that is a remarkable feat!

-Assuming an even distribution of Facebook users means that there are over 6,520,547 birthdays everyday!
+Assuming an even distribution of Facebook users means that there are over 6,520,547 birthdays every day!

 \\[ \frac{2,380,000,000 \; users}{365 \; days/year}={6,520,547.95 \; birthdays \, / \, day} \\]